 A few days ago I wrote about four books that changed my life before I became a professional philosopher.
 Today I would like to add four more, of the literally thousands that I’ve read, that transformed me after I became a professional philosopher.
+I reiterate that I’m not saying these are the best or most important books, but they are ones that stand out as profoundly affecting me.

 Late in my graduate school career, E.O.
 Wilson’s On Human Nature was assigned for a graduate seminar in evolutionary ethics.
 (I’ve written previous posts about Wilson’s thought here and here.)
 It is the only one of the eight books I’ve selected as most affecting my thought that was assigned for a class.
-My young mind was startled and transformed by its first few pages.
+My mind was startled and transformed by its first few pages.

 … if the brain is a machine of ten billion nerve cells and the mind can somehow be explained as the summed activity of a finite number of chemical and electrical reactions, boundaries limit the human prospect—we are biological and our souls cannot fly free.
 If humankind evolved by Darwinian natural selection, genetic chance and environmental necessity, not God, made the species … However much we embellish that stark conclusion with metaphor and imagery, it remains the philosophical legacy of the last century of scientific research … It is the essential first hypothesis for any serious consideration of the human condition.1

 Yes, I knew all this before I read Wilson, but his prose cemented these ideas within me.
-Evolutionary biology is the key to understanding mind, and to understanding morality and religion as well.
+Evolutionary biology is the key to understanding mind and behavior, and to understanding morality and religion as well.
 Life and culture are thoroughly and self-evidently biological.
 Yet most people reject these truths, choosing ignorance and self-deception instead.
 They mistakenly believe that they are fallen angels, not the modified monkeys they really are.
 But why can they not accept the truth?
-Because, as Wilson says, most “would rather believe than know.
+Because, as Wilson says, most people “would rather believe than know.
 They would rather have the void as purpose … than be void of purpose.”2

 One cannot summarize Carl Sagan’s The Demon Haunted World: Science As A Candle In The Dark, in a few brief paragraphs.
 One has to read it cover to cover to appreciate it.
 Sagan’s basic message is that unreason and superstition are dangerous, while science and reason light the world.
-But its one thing to state this message, it’s another to communicate it so that anyone can understand it.
+But it’s one thing to state this message, it’s another to communicate it so that anyone can understand it.
 And that’s what Sagan does.
-If you read this book closely your will learn to despise ignorance and pseudo-science in all their forms.
+If you read this book closely you will learn to despise ignorance and pseudo-science in all their forms.

 In the first chapter Sagan quotes Edmund Way Teale “It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care about how you got your money as long as you have got it.”
 Right away you know that Sagan cares about what’s true.
 Sagan continues ” … it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.”
 You may disagree, believing instead that the masses need Platonic noble lies or the Grand Inquisitor’s deceptions, but it is clear from reading Sagan that he has a passion, a fetish is you will, for the truth.
 He will not deceive himself.